fieldtrip/website/reference/ft_crossfrequencyanalysis.md

    cfg.freqlow    = scalar or vector, selection of frequencies for the low frequency data cfg.freqhigh   = scalar or vector, selection of frequencies for the high frequency data

  Channel selection can be specified according to whether one wants to perform within- or cross-channel analysis.

+ For within-channel analysis (default), one specifies only a single channel
+ selection:
- For within-channel analysis (default), you should specifies only a single channel selection: cfg.channel    = cell-array with selection of channels, see FT_CHANNELSELECTION In this case, the output "dimord" will be "chan_freqlow_freqhigh"
+   cfg.channel    = cell-array with selection of channels, see FT_CHANNELSELECTION
+ In this case, the "dimord" will be "chan_freqlow_freqhigh"

- For cross-channel analysis, you should specifies two channel selections: cfg.chanlow    = cell-array with selection of channels for the phase providing channels from the
+ For cross-channel analysis, one specifies two sets: cfg.chanlow    = cell-array with selection of channels for the phase providing channels from the
-                    freqlow data argument, with wildcards allowed, see FT_CHANNELSELECTION cfg.chanhigh   = cell-array with selection of channels for the amplitude providing channels from the freqhigh data argument, with wildcards allowed, see FT_CHANNELSELECTION In this case, the output "dimord" will be "chancmb_freqlow_freqhigh" and "label" field will be replaced with "labelcmb" (corresponding to the dimension "chancmb") describing the pairs of channel combinations as {'chanlow01' 'chanhigh01'
+                    freqlow data argument, with wildcards allowed, see FT_CHANNELSELECTION cfg.chanhigh   = cell-array with selection of channels for the amplitude providing channels from the freqhigh data argument, with wildcards allowed, see FT_CHANNELSELECTION In this case, the "dimord" will be "chancmb_freqlow_freqhigh" and "label" field will be replaced with "labelcmb" (corresponding to the dimension "chancmb") describing the pairs of channel combinations as {'chanlow01' 'chanhigh01';
-    'chanlow01' 'chanhigh02'
+    'chanlow01' 'chanhigh02';
-    ...
+    ... ;
-    'chanlow02' 'chanhigh01'
-    'chanlow02' 'chanhigh02'
+    'chanlow02' 'chanhigh01';
     ...
     }
  N.B.: The order of channels corresponds to their order in the original "label" field